 The profits of a corporation are initially charged at corporate federal tax rates before being disbursed to shareholders as dividends, which are further taxed.
 In this way, a corporation’s profits are taxed twice before a shareholder even gets access to them.
-Thus, the term “double taxation”.
+Thus, double taxation.

 Now that we’ve reviewed what an LLC is and discussed some key reasons that business owners choose an LLC as the structure for their businesses, we can move on to the five steps to forming your own Limited Liability Company (LLC).
 These steps are essential to making your business dreams take flight.

-*IMPORTANT* If you need help getting through the vast amounts of form filing and numerous legal documents that you need to obtain and file to form an LLC in Arkansas, then there’s good news.
-Professional services, called LLC formation services, are available and they’ll help make LLC formation hassle-free.
+*IMPORTANT* If you need help getting through the vast amount of forms and legal documents that you need to obtain and file to form an LLC in Arkansas, then there’s good news.
+Professional services, called LLC formation services, are available and they’ll help make LLC formation hassle free.

 Many charge fees as low as $0 plus state filing fees and they’ll assist you with filing all the necessary documents to get your LLC up and running.
 If you don’t know which service to use, I recommend going with ZenBusiness.
 They’ll provide you with all the assistance you need and only charge $49 plus state filing fees.

-If you feel you need the privacy protection and assistance that using an LLC formation service can provide, then check out my guide to choosing the best LLC formation service here.
+If you feel you need the privacy protection and assistance that using an LLC formation service can provide, then check out my guide to choosing the best LLC formation service.

 The journey to forming your own LLC begins with the Articles of Organization.
 This is the primary form you’ll be filing and several of the following steps will refer back to your Articles of Organization.
 A PDF for the Arkansas Articles of Organization form can be obtained here.